 Experts say a child can fall into more than one category should use the “more protective category."

 “Child safety seats must be used according to the manufacturer’s instructions,” Gardner said.

 The Louisiana Highway Safety Commission offers free car seat fitting stations year round.
-You can find them here.

 Copyright 2019 WAFB.
 All rights reserved.